 Course Offering Information

-Seats in many introductory level (100 and 200) courses generally are reserved for first and second year students to guarantee access to those courses.
+Seats in many introductory level (100 and 200) courses are reserved for first year students to guarantee access to those courses.
 Please take this into consideration when building your course schedule.

 Key for Using Course Enrollment Pages